-A target date fund is a fund of funds that allows you to invest in a portfolio with a particular time horizon, typically your expected retirement date.
+A target date fund is a fund of funds that allows you to invest in a portfolio with a set time horizon, such as your planned retirement date.

-In fact, each target date fund characteristically has a date in its name, such as Fund 2020, Fund 2025, or Fund 2030, and so on.
+In fact, each target date fund characteristically has a date in its name, such as Fund 2025, Fund 2030, or Fund 2040.
 You choose one whose date is closest to the date you plan to retire.